mijnnaamismarin/computer_vision_project/README.md

-This repository contains the project materials for the Computer Vision Seminar course at TU Delft.
-The primary goal of this project was to establish a machine learning pipeline that can accurately classify shadows of people and cars, based on the manual preprocessing of the SOBA dataset.
+# Exploring Shadows for Object Classification in Computer Vision
+> CS4245 - Seminar Computer Vision by Deep Learning - Group 10
+### Information
+Marin Vogel & Remy Duijsens

+Link to the dataset: [Google Drive](https://drive.google.com/drive/folders/1Gd-Wk5CjbFHfx3B0cly2wi4j6ToFWUch?usp=sharing)

-Repository Structure
+## Repository Structure

 The repository consists of the following python files:

     sort_label.py - Python script for manual preprocessing of the SOBA_v2 dataset. train_classifier.py - Python script for loading in the dataset and training a machine learning model.

-Dataset
+## Dataset

 The dataset used for this project is the SOBA_classification dataset, which can be accessed through the following link.